 By the time you start a painting by numbers project you will feel confident.
 You will probably want to demonstrate your competence by delivering the project early or under budget.

 If you reach this stage of your project and your gut feeling tells you something different, take note.
 You really don’t want to commit serious resources to it until you are very clear about the what and how.

 On a final note, recognise that the level of risk varies depending on the types of projects you embark on.
-It should be your objective to eliminate risk as the change project proceeds.
+It should be your objective to manage project risk as the change project proceeds.